 When you get your ACT score back, it can be hard to tell whether you've earned a good ACT score.
 And, because good is a relative term, whether your ACT score is considered good is going to depend on a variety of factors including your particular academic strengths and weaknesses as well as the admission and scholarship score requirements at the colleges you're interested in attending.

-If you’ve listened to my podcast, The College Checklist, watched my videos, or read any of my blog posts, you know that my philosophy on testing and ACT prep and testing is never one-size-fits all.
-We have to take each student’s unique situation into account.
+My philosophy on testing and ACT prep is never one-size-fits all.
+We have to take each student's unique situation into account.

 So, with that in mind, there are 3 simple questions you can answer to determine whether your ACT score is strong enough that you can feel comfortable putting the #2 pencil down.

 Before we get to our questions, though, here’s a quick review of how the ACT is scored.
 (Click here if you'd prefer an in-depth article on how the ACT is scored.)

 The ACT is composed of four main multiple-choice sections: